IsacKun220/com1001/practicals/week2.md

 * You can get one or more views to display images, and use a CSS file placed in (or, ideally, in subdirectories of) the `public` directory of the application

+* That each directory has at least one file.
+This is because Git will ignore empty directories, and so your intended directory structure will get lost.
+If you have no files to add to a directory right now, just add a `README.md` file, with one or two sentences explaining what the directory will eventually contain.

 ### 4. Responsibilities